hastexo/hastexo-xblock/README.md

 * `enable_fullscreen`: An option to allow learners to launch a lab in fullsceen mode, in a separate browser window.
 (Default: `false`)

+* `lab_resize_method`: A [display setting](https://guacamole.apache.org/doc/1.5.5/gug/configuring-guacamole.html#rdp-display-settings) for RDP connections to update the RDP server when the width and height of the client display changes.
+Possible values are:

+  * `display-update` *Only supported with Windows RDP 8.1 or xrdp 0.10.1 (and higher)*.
+    Uses the "Display Update" channel to request the server to change the display size.

+  * `reconnect` (the default) Automatically disconnects the RDP session when the client display size has changed, and reconnects with the new size.

 * `lab_usage_limit`: Allocate limited time per user for labs across the platform, in seconds.
 (Default is `None`, meaning there is no time limit).